ryanseys/course-buddy/README.txt

-  course int REFERENCES courses(id), -- Course with prereqs prereq int REFERENCES courses(id), -- Must be completed to take course allow_concur boolean NOT NULL, equiv_group int COMMENT 'Assign same id to a group of courses which would satisfy the same prereq' );
+  course int REFERENCES courses(id), -- Course with prereqs prereq int REFERENCES courses(id), -- Must be completed to take course allow_concur boolean NOT NULL, equiv_group int COMMENT 'Assign same id to a group of courses which would satisfy the same prereq'
+);

 If the allow_concur attribute is set to true, then the course may be taken concurrently with the prerequisite.

-<TODO, explain how the application allows you to take courses concurrently with
-their prereq>
+In prereq_helper:_satisfies_prereq, the function returns true if the student satisfies the prereqs for the proposed course.
+It also takes prereqs which can be taken concurrently into account.

 In order to facilitate program transfer, the prereqs table (shown above), has an attribute called equiv_group.
 If there are multiple prerequisites that will satisfy the requirements for a single course, then each of those prereq rows are assigned an equivalent equiv_group attribute.
-In prereqs.php:havePrereqsForCourse, the function will return true for whether a student has the prerequisites for a course.
-It will also consider all of the equivalent prerequisites when making this decision.
+In the same prereq_helper.php:_satisfies_prereq function, it will also consider all of the equivalent prerequisites when making this decision.

 +------------------------------------------------------------------------------+